GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # AWS Firewall Manager

 security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization

+# AWS Macie

+# Amazon Quantum Ledger Database

+- has a built-in immutable journal that stores an accurate and sequenced entry of every data change
+  - the journal is append-only
+  - the journal cannot be overwritten or deleted

+# AWS Lake Formation

+a service that makes it easy to set up a secure data lake in days.
+A data lake is a centralized, curated, and secured repository that stores all your data, both in its original form and prepared for analysis.
+With AWS Lake Formation, you can import data from MySQL, PostgreSQL, SQL Server, MariaDB, and Oracle databases running in Amazon Relational Database Service (RDS) or hosted in EC2.
+Both bulk and incremental data loading are supported.

+Use Case: Lake Formation is ideal for creating a centralized data repository where you can aggregate data from multiple sources, including Amazon RDS, and prepare it for Machine Learning analysis.
+It provides tools to manage data access, ensure data quality, and integrate with other AWS analytics services.